Ryana265/Random-Quotes-Generator/README.md

 # Quotes App

 A **Random Quote Generator** built using **React.js** and **Axios**,which fetches and displays quotes from a public API.
-This app allows users to view a random quote and generate a new one with click of a button.
+This app allows users to view a random quote and generate a new one with the click of a button.

 ## Features